 I am the most confident with my no when I lead with good vibes or sandwich my no between two good vibes.
 Let’s go back to the playdate example…

 Instead of saying “no” I might say “Aww, I love seeing our kiddos play together, but we can’t tonight.”
 (Leading with good vibes.)

 Saying no is a muscle and you have to practice to strengthen it.
-The only way to get better at saying no, is to start saying no. I have intentionally started to strengthen my say no muscle, and it’s truly gotten easier and easier.
+The only way to get better at saying no, is to start saying no. Woof, I know.
+I have intentionally started to strengthen my say no muscle, and it’s truly gotten easier and easier.
 And what’s even more awesome?
 People are never upset with me for saying no and holding my boundaries.
-In fact I have found that they might even respect me more.
+In fact, I have found that they might even respect me more.